Ever wonder who owns whom? Or what happened to your favorite brand of yesterday? Maybe this page will help. Additions and corrections welcome!

 RYBOLT: Last listed in 1973.

-SILENT AUTOMATIC: (Timken) Last listed in 1961.
+SILENT AUTOMATIC: (Timken) Last sold in 1961.
 See Iron Fireman.

 SINGER: In 1982 became climate control unit of SnyderGeneral Corp. with name dropped.
 In 1984 SnyderGeneral operations included Arcoaire, Comfortmaker, McQuay.
 In 1988 SynderGeneral bought American Air Filter.
 In 1991, sold Arcoaire & Comfortmaker to Inter-City Products.